 ************ START OF 1st CHANGE*******

-6.3.3 Procedures of UE role authorization during discovery
+6.3.3 Procedures of UE role authorization for discovery

-According to TS 23.586 [2] clause 5.2, the role of the UE is included in discovery messages for 5G ProSe capable UEs and included in unicast link establishment messages for V2X capable UEs.

-For ProSe capable UEs, before claiming its role to the peer UE(s) in the discovery message, the role of the claiming UE shall be authorized by the network.
-The UE role authorization shall be performed via the SLPKMF through Discovery Key Request/Response messages during the security procedure for Ranging/SL positioning discovery as defined in clause 6.2.3.
-The authorization information used to check whether the UE is allowed to act the claimed role in a Ranging/SL positioning service is included in UE subscription data as specified in clause 5.8 of TS 23.586 [2].
-The SLPKMF shall retrieve subscription information from the UDM for authorizing the role claimed by the UE.
-Only after successful authorization of the UE's role, the SLPKMF shall then generate and provision discovery security materials to the UE, which indicates the successful authorization of the UE role.
+For ProSe capable UEs, the role of the UE shall be authorized by the network during the procedure of discovery security materials provisioning.
+The UE role authorization shall be performed via the SLPKMF in VPLMN through Discovery Key Request/Response messages during the security procedure for Ranging/SL positioning discovery as defined in clause 6.2.3 when the UE role is included in the Discovery Key Request.
+The authorization information used to check whether the UE is allowed to act the announced role in a Ranging/SL positioning service is included in UE subscription data or provisioned to the UE based on TS 23.586 [2].
+The SLPKMF may retrieve subscription information from the UDM along with security policy for role assignment in VPLMN for authorizing the role of the UE.
+After UE role authorization check, the SLPKMF should digitally signed the role and provisions discovery security materials to the UE, which indicates the successful authorization of the requested UE role.

-If the UE claims its role to the peer UE(s) in DCR and DCA messages, the UE role authorization may be performed by the peer UE against its locally configured information, which can be provisioned by the application.
+If the UE announces its role to the peer UE(s) in DCR and DCA messages, the UE role authorization may be performed by the peer UE against its locally configured information, which can be provisioned by the application.
 If the UE role is not acceptable, the peer UE shall discard or reject the request directly.

 ************ END OF 1st CHANGE*******